 An Indigenous Territorial Land Acknowledgement, Made Physical

 Current members of Biblioterre are people who are not Indigenous to these lands.
-We are settler descendants and people indigenous to other lands who are residing upon unceded Algonquin traditional territory.
-In acknowledgement of these truths, and in gratitude for the land on which Biblioterre hopes to reside, we intend to make available one half of the land (an equitable division of access to all land and water features) for Algonquin leadership and use (with openness to people from other Indigenous backgrounds), while Biblioterre provides a supportive role with responsibility for all land fees and taxes.
+For the most part, we are settler-descendants, people indigenous to other lands, who are residing upon unceded Algonquin traditional territory.
+In acknowledgement of these truths, and in gratitude for the Land on which Biblioterre hopes to reside, we intend to make available one half of the Land (an equitable division of access to all land and water features) for Algonquin leadership and use (with openness to people from other Indigenous backgrounds), while Biblioterre provides a supportive role with responsibility for all land fees and taxes.